-Evolutionary Ecology and Physiology
+Behaviour, Evolutionary Ecology & Physiology (BEEP LAB)

 Currently, we are working to understand the eco-evolutionary processes responsible for the geographic variation in sexually selected colouration, body size, and sexual size dimorphism (and possible differences in age and ageing rates) of the wide-ranging Australian painted dragon lizards (Ctenophorus pictus).
-We are working to leverage this geographic variation in life history and sexually selected traits along substantial temperature/aridity clines to determine how thermal adaptation might influence selection and mediate physiological tradeoffs between characters and between character states.
-I have also maintained collaborations for my ongoing work on red-sided garter snakes (Thamnophis sirtalis parietalis), which has also bridges between environmental effects and sexual selection and the costs of reproduction.
+We are leveraging geographic variation in life history and sexually selected traits along substantial temperature/aridity clines to determine how thermal adaptation might influence selection and mediate physiological tradeoffs between characters and between character states.
+We conduct our research in the field and at UOW's Ecological Research Centre.

 -